season-lab/DroidReach/README.md

 After building the image, you can use the `start_docker.sh` script to start a container with DroidReach installed and ready to use.
 Note that the code is _mounted_ inside the container, so modifications to the source code will affect any running container.

-The `start_docker.sh` script will also mount the directory `/tmp/dreach` of the host in `~/shared`: you can use this directory to pass APKs to the container.
+The `start_docker.sh` script will also mount the directory `/tmp/dreach` of the host in `~/shared`: you can use this directory to share APKs with the container.

 ### How to Use

-The `dreach` binary is the entry point of the tool.
+The `dreach` executable is the entry point of the tool.
 It takes the following command line arguments:

 ``` bash
 $ dreach -h